Canine distemper: History

 In Europe, the first report of CDV occurred in Spain in 1761.
 Edward Jenner described the disease in 1809, and French veterinarian Henri Carré determined that the disease was caused by a virus in 1905.
 Carré's findings were disputed by researchers in England until 1926, when Patrick Laidlaw and G.W.
 Dunkin confirmed that the disease was, in fact, caused by a virus.

 The first vaccine against canine distemper was developed by the Italian Vittorio Puntoni.
 In 1923 and 1924, Puntoni published two articles in which he added formalin to brain tissue from infected dogs to create a vaccine that successfully prevented the disease in healthy dogs.
 A commercial vaccine was developed in 1950, yet owing to its limited use, the virus remains prevalent in many populations.

 The domestic dog has largely been responsible for introducing canine distemper to previously unexposed wildlife and now causes a serious conservation threat to many species of carnivores and some species of marsupials.
 The virus contributed to the near-extinction of the black-footed ferret.
 It also may have played a considerable role in the extinction of the thylacine (Tasmanian tiger) and recurrently causes mortality among African wild dogs.
 In 1993–1994, the lion population in the Serengeti, Tanzania, experienced a 20% decline as a result of the disease.
+In 2026, 72 captive tigers died from canine distemper at two nature parks in Chiang Mai Province, Thailand.
 The disease has also mutated into the phocine distemper virus, which affects seals.